 A handful of crypto startups have looked at the process of starting and running a small business as a perfect application of blockchain.
 First, the technology securely speeds up data transfers.
 Second, smart contracts allow the system to perform tasks automatically.
 This is particularly important when organizing business information where many different aspects make it difficult to keep track of everything.

 These new startups have built platforms with blockchain technology and smart contracts to manage pay tables.
-Also, this platforms provide receipts for accounting purposes and democratically resolve disputes between partners.
+Also, these platforms provide receipts for accounting purposes and democratically resolve disputes between partners.
 Entrepreneurs should definitely keep their eyes on these startups.

 With so many new cryptocurrencies coming out it’s easy to forget that blockchain has applications outside of the banking and financial sectors.
 Startups are applying the technology to all sorts of industries.
 This makes blockchain interesting for investors, tech enthusiasts, and consumers.
+This is just another way blockchain goes beyond financial services.